taimoorali-code/datafeed/README.md

 ## Project Overview
 -------------------

 This Laravel project provides a comprehensive xml formatted files, enabling users to get well xml-formatted shopify store product details.
 The system parses and stores the JSON data in a database, displaying xml formatted product details according to given sample xml files.
-Additionally, the project features provide details with support for multiple languages, including English, and Arabic.
+Additionally, the project features provide details with support for multiple languages, including English, albnain and Arabic.

 ## Getting Started
 -------------------